esttorhe/esttorhe.github.io/source/_posts/2015-07-20-Xcode-Plugins.markdown

 ## XcodeColors
 >XcodeColors allows you to use colors in the Xcode debugging console.
 It's designed to aid in the debugging process.
-I use this along with a custom logger with [CocoaLumberjack][cocoalumberjack] to easily know when something being logged into the console is a debugging statement, a warning or even worst!! an error.
+I use this along with a custom logger with [CocoaLumberjack][cocoalumberjack] to easily know when something being logged into the console is a debugging statement, a warning or even *worst* an error.

 Assigning colors to each level is the best way to easily check when something goes eerie on your code.